MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ## How to use the Arc gateway (Public Preview)

-There are five steps to use the Arc gateway:
+There are four steps to use the Arc gateway:

 1. Create an Arc gateway resource.
 1. Ensure the required URLs are allowed in your environment.